jerry9871/CausalLinkSim/README.md

 ### Super nice to get: GRAVITY

 - Curvature of spacetime doesn't need to include time, just space.
 My belief is that replacing 4D spacetime manifold with "space density" - 3D space manifold, will preserve all the GR/SR effects.
 There is just more space around heavier objects, which causes the particles to move slower from external observer's perspective.
-- Space density gradient causes the particles to move towards the denser space.
-Acceleration makes the object to experience more space gradient in the direction of accleration.
+- Space density gradient around massive objects is equivalent to acceleration, because acceleration makes the object to experience space gradient in the direction of accleration.
 This is the alternate explanation for the Einstein's equivalence principle.
 - Dark matter and dark energy are apparent and the observed effects stems from misunderstandings of how inertia and gravity works.

 ### Super wild and nice to get: QUANTUM MECHANICS

 - The particle is not a point, but a potentiality for interaction.
 Causal link is as fundamental as the particle itself, or more.
 - Spacetime is a container where the particles can be observed, possibly emerging from the quantum substrate where also the causal links live.
-- Transactional interpretation of quantum mechanics ?
+- Transactional interpretation of quantum mechanics?
+Does the discreteness of causal links cause the quantum effects we observe in spacetime?
-- Do the quanta traveling across causal links cause the quantization in spacetime we observe ?
+- I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
+Can the causal link be the mechanism of quantum entanglement?
-- Pure speculation: Universe "optimizes" the interaction between particles, so irrelevant causal links are not evaluated.
-We invented wave functions and Schrodinger equation - to describe the potentiality, but it is just another confusing mathematical abstraction.
-When the universe's substrate is forced to establish a causal link from one enclosed system to another, this is what we call observation and when wave function collapse happens.
+- Pure speculation: Universe "computationally optimizes" the interaction between particles, so irrelevant causal links are not evaluated.
+Physicists invented wave functions and Schrodinger equation - to describe the potentiality, but it is just mathematical abstraction, requiring a field metrics and leading to confusions.
+I speculate that when the universe's substrate is forced to evaluate a causal link from one enclosed system to another, this is what we call observation and when the wave function collapses.

 ## Acknowledgements